LiTianchu/aseprite-texture-map-gen/README.md

 - **Layers**
   - `Selected Layers Are Input`: Default option, treats selected layers in the timeline below as input layers, allows multiple layers
   - `Separate Generated Layers`: When checked, each selected layer will generate its own output with suffix `_normal` and insert on top of it, when unchecked, all selected layers will generate one single `Combined_normal` layer
-  - `Input Layer`: Only activated when `Selected Layers Are Input` is unchecked, use a single layer selected from the dropdown as input layer, does not support multi-selection
+  - `Input Layer`: Only activated when `Selected Layers Are Input` is unchecked, use a single layer selected from the dropdown as the input layer, does not support multi-selection
 - **Ground Truth Assumptions**
   - `Object Shape`: Tells the generator whether it should treat the selected layer(s) as concave or convex shape
   - `Edge Intensity`: Tells the generator how high the edges are, the higher the value, the more ragged the generated output will be